chrisistansell/Cyborg-Trackzeron/README.md

 **This does not work with the Cyborg/Cyborg compact models.** It is for Azeron devices that use the Teensy++ 2.0 (green) mainboard.
 The Teensy++ 2.0 was discontinued in 2021, and Azeron started producing models with their proprietary ARM/STM32-based (black) mainboard in late-2022.
 Before making this modification make sure you have ordered a board with a Teensy++ 2.0 PCB.
 This is not directly available on their website and you will have to special request it.
 A Teensy++ 2.0 board can be purchased secondary market, you will probably want to purchase a terminal block with screw mounts to make it more connection friendly.

+Additional testing will be performed on STM and RP2040 over the next few months.
+I'll keep you guys updated.
+If I can migrate to STM then we could potentially get 1000Hz polling rates.

 ## Notes

 -   This mod has no official Azeron support.